 Find schools that offer these popular programs

 - Water Resources Engineering

-Bachelor of Science in Civil Structural Engineering: Program Overview
+Bachelor of Science in Civil Structural Engineering

-A program in civil and structural engineering generally offers classes in social sciences, humanities, physics, chemistry and math along with introductory engineering courses.
-Core engineering courses may include construction materials, construction management, fluid mechanics, soil mechanics and transportation engineering.
+Applicants to a bachelor's degree program in civil engineering typically need a solid background in math and the sciences.
+Core engineering courses in these programs may include construction materials, construction management, fluid mechanics, soil mechanics and transportation engineering.
 Specific structural engineering courses may be similar to the following: